Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Map_Tab:  // made a gotIt() function to change the color of the tasks after you get them, and to increase the taskCounter only once
           // added color change to display

+### 6/6/23

+Graphics_Tab: // coded the endScreen() function
+              // added to keyPressed() to incorporate returning to menu and resetting the screen
+              // added menu function and if statement to draw

+MenuScreen_Tab: // Created a boolean "menu" to implement menu in draw
+                // Set up menu screen with keyPressed booleans
+                // Instructions, controls, mode choices, and the start button are now available in the menu